Centre pivot wheel rutting

 While the sprinklers distribute water relatively evenly over the irrigated surface, the towers intercept some of the throw from the sprinklers, and this water runs down the towers onto the wheel track.
 Measurements have shown that up to three times the depth of water being applied in the irrigation is applied to the wheel track through interception of the sprinkler pattern by the tower (Foley and Raine, 2001).
 This additional water is the main cause of the problem.

-Why are wheel ruts a problem?
+Why wheel ruts are a problem

 A minor occurrence of rutting is generally not a problem, but serious rutting can result in machines bogging and stopping, or even damaging the machine.
 Ruts are often not uniform in depth because of variations in the soil.

-A tower climbing out of a deeper section of rut (see Figure 2) can slip and bog (stop), even though all wheels on a machine are driving.
+A tower climbing out of a deeper section of rut can slip and bog (stop), even though all wheels on a machine are driving.
 When a tower stops, it gets out of alignment with the other towers, which causes the machine to shut down.
 An occasional stoppage may be tolerated, but more frequent stoppages severely reduce the reliability and labour saving advantages of the machines.

 The drivelines of modern machines are generally fairly robust, but continued operation with the increased stresses occurring in deep ruts may cause failure.
 Most manufacturers consider their warranty void where machines operate with ruts deeper than 100mm.